freedomofpress/dangerzone/docs/developer/environments.md

 1. Dev environment.
 This environment has developer tools, necessary for Dangerzone, baked in.
 Also, it mounts the Dangerzone source under `/home/user/dangerzone` in the container.
-The developer can then run Dangerzone from source, with `poetry run ./dev_scripts/dangerzone`.
+The developer can then run Dangerzone from source, with `poetry run dangerzone`.
 2. End-user environment.
 This environment has only Dangerzone installed in it, from the .deb/.rpm package that we have created.
 For convenience, it also has the Dangerzone source mounted under `/home/user/dangerzone`, but it lacks